jflambert/hasura-memory-consumption/README.md

 `./query_hasura.sh`

 This script requests 1.5 million rows every 5 seconds.
 You can start multiple instances of the script to accelerate the test.
 Results show that Hasura will climb to 4GB of RAM consumption while Postgres mostly remains under 1GB.

+After 12 hours, cancelling the script(s) will cause Postgres to go back down to ~100MB memory while Hasura remains at ~3GB.